sdbumann/OptimalDecisionMaking/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The aim of this project is to apply the theoretical concepts linear programming, integer programming, and robust optimization learned in the course to solve Economic Dispatch and Unit Commitment problems.
+The aim of this project is to apply the theoretical concepts linear programming, integer programming, and robust optimization learned in the course Optimal Decision Making [MGT-483](https://edu.epfl.ch/coursebook/en/optimal-decision-making-MGT-483) to solve Economic Dispatch and Unit Commitment problems.
 The implementation is done in Matlab using Yalmip with MOSEK as solver.

 <!-- CONTACT -->